Transgender history: Canada

 In 1970, Dianna Boileau underwent sex reassignment surgery at Toronto General Hospital, becoming possibly the first in Canada to do so.
-Over the following two years, Boileau shared her story with a number of press outlets and published a 1972 memoir, Behold, I Am a Woman, before retreating from the public eye.
+Over the following two years, Boileau shared her story with some press outlets and published a 1972 memoir, Behold, I Am a Woman, before retreating from the public eye.

 In 2002, sexual orientation and gender identity were included in the Northwest Territories Human Rights Act.

 In June 2012, gender identity and expression were added to the Ontario Human Rights Code, and gender identity was added to the Manitoba Human Rights Code.
 In December 2012 Nova Scotia added gender identity and expression to the list of things explicitly protected from harassment in that province's Human Rights Act.
 In May 2012, after a legal battle to reverse her disqualification for not being a "naturally born female", Vancouver resident Jenna Talackova became the first trans woman to compete in a Miss Universe pageant, and was one of four contestants to win "Miss Congeniality".

 In March 2013, the House of Commons passed Bill C-279 to officially extend human rights protections to trans people in Canada.
 In February 2015, the Senate of Canada amended the bill in ways that were criticized as transphobic.

 In December 2015, legislator Estefania Cortes-Vargas came out as non-binary in the Legislative Assembly of Alberta during a debate over the inclusion of transgender rights in the provincial human rights code.
 While the provincial Hansard normally reports members' speeches under the gender honorifics "Mr." or "Ms.", Cortes-Vargas is recorded as "Member Cortes-Vargas".
 On December 17, 2015, Kael McKenzie was appointed to the Provincial Court of Manitoba, becoming Canada's first openly transgender judge.

 In 2016, gender identity or expression was added to the Quebec Charter of Rights and Freedoms.
-The same year, Jennifer Pritzker gave a $2 million donation to create the world's first endowed academic chair of transgender studies, at the University of Victoria in British Columbia; Aaron Devor was chosen as the inaugural chair.
+The same year, Jennifer Pritzker made a $2 million donation to establish the world's first endowed academic chair in transgender studies at the University of Victoria in British Columbia; Aaron Devor was appointed the inaugural chair.
 In May 2016, Bill C-16 was introduced aiming to update the Canadian Human Rights Act and Criminal Code to include gender identity and expression as protected grounds from discrimination, hate publication and advocacy of genocide, and to add targeting of victims on the basis of gender identity and expression to the list of aggravating factors in sentencing, the first time such a bill was put forward by the governing party in the House of Commons.
-Since June 2017, all places within Canada explicitly within the Canadian Human Rights Act or equal opportunity or anti-discrimination legislation do prohibit discrimination against gender identity or expression.
+Since June 2017, all places within Canada explicitly within the Canadian Human Rights Act or equal opportunity or anti-discrimination legislation prohibit discrimination against gender identity or expression.

 Since August 2017, Canadians can indicate that they are neither male nor female on their passports, using an 'x' marker.

-In January 2018, Canadian Women's Hockey League player Jessica Platt came out, the first trans woman to come out in North American professional hockey.
+In January 2018, Canadian Women's Hockey League player Jessica Platt came out, becoming the first trans woman to do so in North American professional hockey.